ArtemiiF/ETU_cpp_operatingsystems/README.md

-# cppthreads in linux
+# Lab works on the subject of operating systems
-Just simple homework
+Just simple homework.